 When Loretta Ross was 16 years old, she was raped on a college campus.
 The experience inspired her to volunteer at the Washington DC Rape Crisis Center in 1979, the first rape crisis center in the country.
 Yet 35 years later, rape and sexual harassment on campus are still widespread.
 One in five women are sexually assaulted in college.
 Yet most colleges and universities have yet to forge a consistent and strong response to this crime again women.

 Speaking out as the issue permeates the headlines, Ross is a powerful voice on behalf of women's human rights.
 She urges us to start a new conversation about campus rape and assault which does not blame young women for their clothes or drinking, and counters the narrative that sanitizes these brutal realities through the schools' media machines.

 Reproductive Justice as Human Rights

-Appropriate Whiteness is a lecture series which is based on Loretta Ross' work in the 1990s doing anti-Klan and anti-white supremacy organizing.
-It is directed at young people who want to move beyond the hurtful, hardened racial patterns of the past and live more intersectional lives with technology playing a major role in easing and crossing rigid boundaries.
-The lecture addresses situations of racial awkwardness and fears of "messing up".
-It will also help to normalize discussions of race with a frank analysis of what to do and not to do in moving forward difficult dialogues.
-The presentation is suitable for all audiences.
+Appropriate Whiteness is a lecture series based on Ross' experience doing anti-Klan and anti-white supremacy organizing.
+It is directed at young people who want to move beyond the hurtful, hardened racial patterns of the past and live more intersectional lives.
+It explores how technology can play a role in easing and crossing rigid boundaries.
+The lecture addresses situations of racial awkwardness and fears of "messing up."
+It helps normalize discussions of race with a frank analysis of what to do and not to do in moving forward difficult dialogues.